openstack/kolla-ansible/specs/internal-tls-endpoints.rst

 This proposal describes implementation of the internal TLS encryption for OpenStack services deployed with kolla-ansible, i.e. adding support to make OpenStack internal and admin endpoints encrypted, as well as encrypting traffic between HAProxy and OpenStack services.
-Other services that are are out of scope of this document.
+Other services are out of scope of this document.
 Also, more workflows (using company CA, using certificates already provisioned on the hosts) are out of the scope, and shall be discussed separately.